-Are you putting together an itinerary for the ultimate west coast road trip?
+Are you putting together an itinerary for the ultimate west coast USA road trip?
 Then don’t miss my top picks among these incredible, unforgettable places, stretching from the Pacific Coast trough through the interior to Nevada, Arizona, and more.

 It should not be denied… that being footloose has always exhilarated us.
 It is associated in our minds with escape from history and oppression and law and irksome obligations, with absolute freedom, and the road has always led West.

 – Wallace Stegner

 There’s nothing quite like the Great American Road Trip, and the best of the best is widely considered to be found on a west coast road trip.

 From Steinbeck to Kerouac, and the best road trip books, you too can be transformed by finding adventure on the open road of the American West.

-I set out for a solo multi-month road trip in 2013 and it was so great that I did it again in 2015 with my girlfriend before we continued our drive south of the border, and I continue to take LONG road trips whenever possible, including a cross-country road trip, and others halfway across.
+I first set out for a solo multi-month road trip in 2013 and it was so great that I did it again in 2015 with my girlfriend before we continued our drive south of the border, and I continue to take LONG road trips whenever possible, including a cross-country road trip, and others halfway across.

-All the photos featured below were taken by me during these two trips, most of which were featured on my Instagram account (be sure to follow along).
+All the photos featured below were taken by me during these trips, most of which were featured on my Instagram account (be sure to follow along).

 So get ready to quit your job, pack your car, and set out on an amazing west coast USA road trip.
 I promise your life will never be the same.

 You’ll see some of the most breathtaking sights ever, make memories that will last a lifetime, and even uncover a few unexpected surprises…

-Many months and thousands of miles later and these 49 places are among those that stood out the most to me on my own west coast road trip…
+Many months and thousands of miles later and these 49 places are among those that stood out the most to me on my own west coast USA road trip…

 West Coast USA Road Trip Map